4moghDwivedi/Bildungsroman/1_traintrip/1_traintrip.md

         * Range of saw chords' randomized duration range.

 * <ins>*Main Counter*</ins>
     * Controlled by a metro object(whose frequency operates independently of the aforementioned phasor~ object, but is still randomized within a small range), this counter is responsible for either directly or indirectly for all sounds in the patch, besides the quintal bass.
-It's maximum value is randomized within a predefined range- 23-62.
+Its maximum value is randomized within a predefined range- 23-62.
     * It directly triggers the <ins>*Bass Bell*</ins> sound for instance, and indirectly triggers <ins>pluck</ins>, <ins>groove</ins> and <ins>kick</ins>, by reusing the bangs from this main counter to setup auxillary counters that operate independently of this main counter.
 This adds a looseness to the overall groove.
     * In the initial stages of the piece, this counter is temporarily suspended at various after it reaches its maximum value (using <ins>*pause/reset*</ins>).
 The pauses are eventually nullified.
     * The musical effect this has is to rethink rhythms not as metrically organized groupings of notes, but rather a constant and elongated stream of pulses from which specific patterns are overlaid.

 * <ins>*Pluck*</ins>
-    * makes use of the bangs from the <ins>*main counter*</ins> and generates a much larger count (64).
+    * Makes use of the bangs from the <ins>*main counter*</ins> and generates a much larger count (64).
-    * the probability of this pluck sounding is described as <ins>*likelihood of pulse*</ins> in the patch.
+    * The probability of this pluck sounding is described as <ins>*likelihood of pulse*</ins> in the patch.
 It is modulated throughout the piece.
     * the bangs from *this* pluck's counter are used to occasionally trigger a <ins>*flam*</ins>, a slight variation on this pluck.
-    * the pitch range is modified by changing the random number range over time.
+    * The pitch range is modified by changing the random number range over time.
-    * the pitch offset is modified by changing the right operand of the + object over time.
+    * The pitch offset is modified by changing the right operand of the + object over time.

 * <ins>*Pad*</ins>
-    * this pad mostly generates random (MIDI) note values.
+    * This pad mostly generates random (MIDI) note values.
-    * both its pitch and offset values are modulated in a manner identical to that of<ins>*pluck*</ins>
+    * Both its pitch and offset values are modulated in a manner identical to that of<ins>*pluck*</ins>
-    * particular sonorities are generated at various points of the patch alongide these random notes, and they are of compositional significance.
+    * Particular sonorities are generated at various points of the patch alongside these random notes, and they are of compositional significance.
-        * an E major 7 (9 13) chord plays at the beginning of the patch, as well as the recap, and is one of the only certain discrete events in the patch.
+        * An E major 7 (9 13) chord plays at the beginning of the patch, as well as the recap, and is one of the only certain discrete events in the patch.
-        * a C major 7 voicing is played whenever the <ins>*Saw Chords*</ins> play the same chord.
+        * A C major 7 voicing is played whenever the <ins>*Saw Chords*</ins> play the same chord.
 This is an orchestral choice, one which reinforces the chord (because I really like that chord).

 * <ins>*Bass Bell*</ins>